Natetgmaxwell/ntgm/src/site/notes/Sources/Video/@skyecash-deans-LFS122M3T1VideoIntegumentary.md

 So this sits deep to the [[Cards/Dermis\|dermis]] and helps anchor our skin to our [[Cards/Fascia\|fascia]] of our underlying bones and/or muscle.

-We find that it has a fatty layer so it stores our adipose tissue and provides cushioning and insulation as well as being vascularized so it has that blood supply.
+We find that it has a fatty layer so it stores our [[Cards/Adipose tissue\|adipose tissue]] and provides cushioning and insulation as well as being vascularized so it has that blood supply.

 As you can see we have a quite a cool skin fact here so it is the largest organ of the body and can actually account for approximately 7% of our total body weight.